 Comfortable clothing and footwear are essential!
 These are walking tours, so be extra nice to your feet by wearing your comfiest shoes.

 In summer, a hat could be a good idea to protect you from the sun.
+An umbrella/poncho is a great idea if rain is in the forecast.

 For tours that go into the Underground City – you will be walking indoors for the majority of the tour, so no need for that winter hat or winter jacket while inside.
 You can remove your winter items and carry them, or perhaps bring a bag or backpack to transport them.
 We recommend that you dress in layers in wintertime, so you can remove heavier garments while indoors and replace them when you go back outside.